Eleanor of Provence: Responsibilities

-Though Eleanor and Henry supported different factions at times, she was a loyal and faithful consort and was made regent of England when her husband went to suppress a rebellion in Gascony in 1253, although this was after a quarrel about the Gascon revolt that had lasted a year.
+Though Eleanor and Henry supported different factions at times, she was a loyal and faithful consort and was made regent of England when her husband went to suppress a rebellion in Gascony in 1253.
 (During this time she exercised the functions of Lord Chancellor, the only woman to do so until Liz Truss was appointed to the office in 2016.)

 Eleanor was devoted to her husband's cause.
 Although originally supportive of the Simon de Montfort when he was an ally of Henry, she was a strong opponent when de Montfort led the English Barons against Henry, raising mercenary troops in France for her husband.
-Her influence with her sister Margaret, Louis IX's wife meant that Henry had some support from France.
+Her influence with her sister Margaret, Louis IX's wife, meant that Henry had some support from France.

-The primary reason Eleanor was chosen was the chance to create a valuable set of alliances with the rulers of the south and south-east of France which meant Eleanor brought in her retinue a large number of often related Savoyards many of whom become prominent thanks to Henry's patronage which caused friction with the English barons.
+The primary reason Eleanor was chosen as queen was the chance she provided to create a valuable set of alliances with the rulers of the south and south-east of France.
+This led Eleanor to bring in her retinue a large number of Savoyards, many of whom become prominent thanks to Henry's patronage.
+This caused friction with the English barons.
 Her uncle Peter was particularly influential as her early advisor before he inherited the County of Savoy.

 The Savoyards would later be opposed to the Lusignan faction of Henry's Poitevin half brothers.
 Many Savoyards, probably including Eleanor, backed a 1258 coup d'état by a coalition of English barons who expelled the Poitevins from England, reforming the royal government through a process called the Provisions of Oxford.